-Modern treatment of partial thickness burns follow the paradigm of less frequent dressing changes to allow for undisturbed reepithelialization of the burn wound.
-We compared Mepilex Ag (M), a silver-impregnated foam dressing, and Suprathel (S), a DL-lactid acid polymer, in the outpatient treatment of partial thickness burns in pediatric and adult patients.
-Patients were enrolled in a randomized controlled prospective clinical trial.
+Modern treatment of partial-thickness burns follows the paradigm of less frequent dressing changes to allow for undisturbed reepithelialization of the burn wound.
+We compared Mepilex Ag (M), a silver-impregnated foam dressing, and Suprathel (S), a DL-lactid acid polymer, in the outpatient treatment of partial-thickness burns in pediatric and adult patients.
+Patients were enrolled in a randomized, controlled, prospective clinical trial.
 We monitored time to reepithelialization, wound pain, discomfort during dressing changes, and treatment cost.
-Objective scar characteristics (elasticity, transepidermal water loss, hydration, and pigmentation) and subjective assessments (Patient and Observer Scar Assessment Scale) were measured at 1-month post burn.
-Data are presented as mean ± SEM and significance accepted at P < 0.05.
+Objective scar characteristics (elasticity, transepidermal water loss, hydration, and pigmentation) and subjective assessments (Patient and Observer Scar Assessment Scale) were measured at 1 month post burn.
+Data are presented as mean ± SEM, and significance was accepted at P < 0.05.
 Sixty-two patients (S n = 32; M n = 30) were enrolled; age, sex, and burn size were comparable between the groups.
 Time to reepithelialization was not different between the groups (12 days; P = 0.75).
 Pain ratings were significantly reduced during the first 5 days after burn in the Suprathel group in all patients (P = 0.03) and a pediatric subgroup (P < 0.001).
-Viscolelasticity of burned skin was elevated compared with unburned skin in the Mepilex Ag group at 1-month post burn.
+Viscolelasticity of burned skin was elevated compared with unburned skin in the Mepilex Ag group at 1 month post burn.
 Patients treated with Suprathel reported better overall scar quality (S: 2; M: 4.5; P < 0.001).
-The cost of treatment per square centimeter for Mepilex Ag was considerably lower than Suprathel.
-Both dressings are feasible and efficacious for the outpatient treatment of minor and selected moderate partial thickness burns.
+The cost of treatment per square centimeter for Mepilex Ag was considerably lower than that of Suprathel.
+Both dressings are feasible and efficacious for the outpatient treatment of minor and selected moderate partial-thickness burns.
 Reduced pain, especially in a pediatric patient population, may be advantageous, despite increased treatment cost.

 ASJC Scopus subject areas